 Smyths - Serves pub grub and has a large beer garden

-The city centre abounds with places to eat and drink and simply wandering around the Temple Bar or Grafton Street area should be enough to find somewhere to eat or drink.
+The city centre abounds with places to eat and drink and simply wandering around the Temple Bar or Grafton Street area should be enough to find somewhere.
 A few recommendation include:

 The Market Bar - An open plan tapas restaurant and bar, set in a large converted warehouse, that serves good food and drink.